Bryan J Mason

 Recent Events

-17 November Film/TV Option for An Old Tin Can
+Clifton LitFest 17 Nov Film/TV Option for An Old Tin Can

 talks and panels

-I am delighted to be part of two panels during CrimeFest in May 2025 in Bristol. https://www.crimefest.com/
+I was delighted to take part in two panels during CrimeFest in May 2025 in Bristol. https://www.crimefest.com/

-On Friday 16th I am a participating moderator for a fabulous panel right up my street named, appropriately enough, ‘Walking The Mean Streets: Brit Grit’ with C V Chauhan, Tim Franks, Caro Ramsay and H J Reed.
+I moderated a fabulous panel titled ‘Walking The Mean Streets: Brit Grit’ with the fabulously talented and very funny Caro Ramsay as well as C V Chauhan, Tim Franks and H J Reed.

-I follow up the next day with another exciting panel moderated by my chum Orlando Murrin called ‘Shafts of Light: Crime Fiction’s Shades of Grey’ which will focus more on humour and I am honoured to be joining Cathy Ace, Ajay Chowdhury and A J Hill.
+This was followed up by one moderated by my chum Orlando Murrin called ‘Shafts of Light: Finding Humour in the Worste Moments’ which suited my brand of black comedy crime.
+I was honoured to join Cathy Ace, Ajay Chowdhury and A J Hill.

 I was part of a ‘Scene of the Crime‘ panel at the prestigious Clifton LitFest in November 2024.
 I joined the very talented, and best-selling authors, Emily Koch (If I Die Before I Wake), Gilly MacMillan (The Fall) and the wonderful Jade Chandler from Baskerville publishers.